simeoncran/hdhomerun_proxy/README.md

 has around 19 Mbps bandwidth and can easily handle multiple video streams.

 ## Running it
 Shell scripts are provided to start the proxies in Docker.
+You will need to modify the <code>*_start.sh</code> scripts to point to the address where you will run the app proxy.

-On the network where the tuner is:
+Then on the network where the tuner is:

 ```
 app_proxy_start.sh